 Middle Woodland Period – 200 BC to 500 AD

 “Like their Middle Great Lakes-St. Lawrence culture ancestors, the Late Great Lakes-St. Lawrence culture people were organized into local bands which, during the warmer months of the year, coalesced at favourable fishing locales.
-Here the women, children, and the infirm could be left to tend fishnets and traps and gather shellfish and plant foods while the hunters ranged out from the base camp along the water routes in search of big game and other resources.
+Here the women, children, and infirm could be left to tend fishnets and traps and gather shellfish and plant foods while the hunters ranged out from the base camp along the water routes in search of big game and other resources.
 An apparent innovation in the Saugeen complex was the ability to trap fish in rapids, likely using weirs to channel fish into the trap/net.
 Weir fishing in quieter water, of course, was practised much earlier.
 Archaeological evidence of human relationships is to be seen in the presence of alien pottery styles on many sites reflecting the need to draw spouses from other bands and even other cultures.
-With reference to the foregoing, it is believed that women manufactured the pottery vessels and brought their regional styles with them when they joined their husbands.
+Concerning the foregoing, it is believed that women manufactured the pottery vessels and brought their regional styles with them when they joined their husbands.

-In summary, the appearance of pottery around 1,000 B.C., the adoption of the bow and arrow about the same time and the development of a specialized preform industry, and the appearance of mortuary ceremonialism originating in the Ohio Valley coalesced to create an impression in the archaeological record that momentous change took place.
+In summary, the appearance of pottery around 1,000 B.C., the adoption of the bow and arrow about the same time the development of a specialized preform industry, and the appearance of mortuary ceremonialism originating in the Ohio Valley coalesced to create an impression in the archaeological record that momentous change took place.
 It now appears that simply two new elements of technology, pottery and the bow and arrow, were adopted.
 Even the mortuary ideas coming from the Ohio Valley were only adopted by a very limited portion of the population.
 The way of life remained essentially unchanged from Period III and was not dramatically altered until the adoption of a corn-based horticulture economy between A.D.
 500-1000.“

 Later Woodland Period – 500 AD to 1000 AD